LEGO-Robotics/LEGO-Robotics/Competitions/FIRST-LEGO-League/2021-2022-Cargo-Connect/Explore/Teams/AA-Robotics/Sessions/README.md

 Work on [Session 2](Session-02).

-Illustrat the Engineering Design Process, especially the Testing and Iterating steps.
+Illustrate the Engineering Design Process, especially the Testing and Iterating steps.